 1. The Digital Project Manager

 The Digital Project Manager (that’s us!) is a global community of project managers leading change in the field.
-We offer a membership program as well as The DPM School, which offers interactive learning for digital project managers that covers all the project essentials for ensuring project success.
+We offer a membership program as well as The DPM School, which offers interactive learning for digital project managers and covers all the project essentials for ensuring project success.

 Certification is available through our DPM School course.
 Students in the certificate program are eligible to earn a certificate upon completion that signifies that they have formal digital project management training.

 2. Project Management Institute, Inc. (PMI)